Skip to content

 • I have provided links for the relevant upstream lore

-This series adds support for the AD5313R 10-bit nanoDAC and triggered
+This series adds support for multiple nanoDAC parts, adding triggered

 Initial patches update the device-tree bindings: